joltdx/sapui5-mandelbrot/README.md

 # sapui5-mandelbrot
-SAPUI5 shenanigans - Mandelbrot in sap.m.Table
+SAPUI5 shenanigans - Mandelbrot fractal in sap.m.Table
+Learning by doing.
+This is not right.
+But it's fun.